henrynguyen94/hello-world/README.md

 # hello-world
-I want to learn new skill so I can use to help someone
+I want to learn new skills so I can use to help someone